ARPA-Network/BLS-TSS-Network/crates/arpa-node/README.md

 forge script script/GetRandomNumberLocalTest.s.sol:GetRandomNumberLocalTestScript --fork-url http://localhost:8545 --broadcast
 ```

-## the nodes should sign the randomness and one of the committers in the group will fulfill the result, check the results by cast:
+The nodes should sign the randomness and one of the committers in the group will fulfill the result, check the results by `cast`:

 ```bash
 # check the randomness result recorded by the adapter and the user contract respectively